mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The standard radio medium module in INET is :ned:`RadioMedium`.
 Wireless protocols in INET (such as 802.11 or 802.15.4) often have their own radio module types (e.g. Ieee80211DimensionalRadioMedium), but these modules are actually :ned:`RadioMedium`, just with different default parameterizations (each parameterized for its typical use case).
 For example, they might have different defaults for path loss type, background noise power, or analog signal representation type.
 However, setting these radio medium parameters are not required for the simulation to work.
-Most of the time, one could just use RadioMedium with its default parameters.
+Most of the time, one could just use RadioMedium with its default parameters (with the exception of setting the analog signal representation type to dimensional when simulating CTI).

 For our simulation, we'll use :ned:`RadioMedium`.
 Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios need to match (they need to be dimensional).
 We'll set just these two parameters, and leave the others on default.

-.. **TODO the transmission of one of the technologies is treated as noise when received by the other -> they can detect the transmission, but cant receive it -> it might be enough to cause them to back off / defer from transmitting**

   **keywords/pointers:**

   | milyen problémákat vizsgálunk?
   | működik-e ha cti van?
   | ha van backoff és cca akkor tudnak együttműködni (miért?).
   | timing paraméterek, a contention-t a wifi nyeri.
   | TUDNAK-E EGYÜTTMŰKÖDNI, BALANCED-E AZ EGYÜTTMŰKÖDÉS?
   | issue-k a coexistence-el (aminek utána lehet nézni).
   | ack előtt nincs cca egyik technológiánál sem.
   | nem ismerik egymás timing paramétereit -> kiüthetik egymás ack-jait.

 ..
 V1 In INET, 802.11 and 802.15.4 radios can detect each other's transmissions, but can only receive their own **rephrase**.
 Transmissions belonging to the other technology appear as noise.
 Both technologies employ the Clear Channel Assessment (CCA) technique (they listen to the channel to make sure there are no ongoing transmissions before starting to transmit), and defer from transmitting when the channel is busy (backoff).
 The use of CCA and backoff enables the two technologies to coexist cooperatively.